jmartin82/mconfig/README.md

 But if you don't want the full feature call, you always can use the facade to adjust the functionality to your necessities.

-Read only env vars from your system and load into your config struct.
+Read-only env vars from your system and load into your config struct.

 ```golang
 import 	"github.com/jmartin82/mconfig/pkg/mconfig"